1. How are Sonicsmith’s synths different from other synths before them?

 - PLL depends on PHASE locking (hence PHASE-locked loop).
 This means when you have a large jump in reference frequency, you can get huge accumulation of phase error and your PLL will SLEW.
 This means in most practical cases, the locking time is going to be WAY longer than the 64ms quoted above!
 If you tried to drive a PLL with alternating low and high frequencies, you would most certainly hear this.
 It can be used for pleasant musical effect but only if you want such an effect — and we have found that the majority of musicians who like our ACO-based solution love it precisely because it doesn’t add any coloration or slewing or non-idealities to their playing, it duplicates EXACTLY their dynamics, gestures and agility.

-- The tracking range of our ACO is 25Hz to above 6kHz.
+- The tracking range of our ACO’s is 25Hz to about 6kHz.
 You CAN design a PLL to track over such a wide range (with some variant of the 4046 chip for example), but if you do that chances are you’ll have to make a lot of compromises in the design that will make the tracking time issues explained in (1) and (2) even worse.

-Gabriel Marin’s guitar playing in our NAMM 2017 booth is a good example of where our ACO exceeds the performance of what a PLL could do.
+Gabriel Marin’s guitar playing in our NAMM 2017 booth is a good example of where our ACO100 exceeds the performance of what a PLL could do.

 7. What are the limitations of the ACO chip and the Audio Controlled Synths?

 The ACO is monophonic, meaning that it can only track one frequency at a time.
-One can play “chords” into our audio-controlled synths and one of the following things will happen: (a) If the input LPF is set appropriately and there is enough filtering of the higher notes, the ACO might track the lowest note; (b) the ACO will try to track a signal with non-uniform zero crossings and will “frequency modulate” between two or more notes (not necessarily the notes of the chord).
+One can play “chords” into our audio-controlled synths and one of the following things will happen: (a) the ACO will most likely track the lowest note; (b) the ACO will try to track a signal with non-uniform crossings and will “frequency modulate” between two or more notes (not necessarily the notes of the chord).
 The results of (b) can be pleasing or not, depending on individual taste.
 We encourage experimentation and are sure that many musicians will learn how to create pleasing results with polyphonic inputs!

 8. Can I control Sonicsmith’s Squaver P1 and ConVertor synths with MIDI?

-The only way to control the PITCH of the synths is by using an analog audio input.
+In our previous ACO100-based products, the only way to control the ROOT PITCH of the synths was by using analog audio input.

-9. Can I use Sonicsmith’s Squaver P1 and ConVertor with my Eurorack modules?
+9. Can I use Sonicsmith’s 1st gen. synths: Squaver P1 and ConVertor with my Eurorack modules?

 The pitch CV output of our synths is calibrated to be 1V per octave.